-To plant a memorial tree in honor of Philip Feliceangeli Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Philip Feliceangeli Jr., please visit our Heartfelt Sympathies Store.

 Phil was born in 1955 in Agana, Guam to Marion and Philip Feliceangeli, Sr. as his father served in the U. S. Air Force.
 Finally settling in Dover, Delaware, Phil was a 1973 graduate of Dover High School when he first developed an interest and love of journalism.
 Phil attended the University Of Delaware, receiving a bachelors in American Studies in 1977.

 Phil launched his life long career in journalism at WKEN radio station in his hometown of Dover as a news reporter and newscaster.
 He later moved to WDOV/WDSD radio where he was the long time morning news announcer and reporter.
 Phil later rose to the position of news director.
 He retired in 2017 having received numerous awards and thanks for his 40 years in broadcasting.
 Many who worked with Phil considered him one of the premier newscasters in the state, often mentoring those new to the field.
 Getting the story right was his top priority.

 Phil married his soul mate, Donna L. Beaty in 1985, whom he had met when she worked as the evening disc jockey on WDOV.